Coordinator of Academic Success

 Student-athletes must bring syllabi for all enrolled classes within the respective semester.
 Additionally, for both the first meeting and meetings throughout the semester the student-athlete must bring the schedule worksheet that is filled out for the upcoming week.
 For meetings throughout the semester, students must bring in graded assignments, tests, quizzes, etc. to determine academic progress.
 Meetings will run 15 minutes.

-Monday through Friday: 10 am to 4 pm: scheduled meetings
+Monday through Friday: 10 am to 4 pm: scheduled meetings on Canvas

 There are study hall alternatives.
 A student-athlete can only use alternatives to count as half of their required hours per week.
 Student-athletes must get a study hall alternative form signed and returned back to CASD by the Friday of that week.
 Also, a student-athlete is required to attend a full requirement of study hall hours biweekly.
 Please get in contact if there are conflicts with meeting the requirements.

 - Study hall alternatives include: meeting with a CSSE tutor, appointment at the Writing Studio, attending a professor or teacher assistant run review sessions, attending a SI (supplemental instruction) session, and visiting the Math Drop-In Help Center.
 If you think anything else could be an alternative, you need to discuss this with CAS beforehand.

 Athletic and Academic Requirements: